 Ballou Senior High School

 The design incorporates a “Hall of Fame” showcased along the School’s Main Street concept as a symbol celebrating Ballou’s history and achievements.
-Ballou’s Main Street features the major programs: administration, arts, athletics, academy entrances, student services, and cafeteria.
-Core academic spaces are organized into five distinct academies that each have classrooms, flexible multi-use rooms, a television studio, and computer and science labs.
+Ballou’s Main Street features the major programs, revolving around a mind (administration), body (athletics), and spirit (arts) concept.
+Core academic spaces are organized into five distinct academies that each have classrooms, flexible multi-use rooms, and computer and science labs.
+The school also features a digital media studio, and one of the largest high school auditoriums in the region.

-Targeted for LEED Gold, Ballou’s design includes enhanced energy-saving features and undulating floor-to-ceiling windows, allowing large expanses of natural light into the public and learning spaces.
 The new school exemplifies Ballou’s goals of creating a facility that not only promotes student success, but represents a facility serving as a community asset.
-Generous common spaces promote collaboration for a 21st Century interdisciplinary curriculum and scholastic learning environment for 1,400 students, while a high-tech performing arts theater, athletic and fitness complex, auto-tech lab, health center, day care center and library have been positioned for easy community access.
-A separate and distinct entrance for the STAY Program’s 900 adult-learners demonstrates Ballou’s commitment to connections with the community.
+Generous common spaces promote collaboration for a 21st-Century interdisciplinary curriculum and scholastic learning environment for 1,400 students, while a high-tech performing arts theater, athletic and fitness complex, auto-tech lab, health center, day care center and library have been positioned for easy community access.